Living Conditions in Togo

 Peace Corps Volunteers are expected to live at a level similar to that of their host country counterparts.
 Volunteers receive a monthly allowance in local currency (Franc CFA) that is sufficient to live at the level of the villagers in their community.
 The allowance is adequate to cover food, household supplies, clothing, limited transportation, utilities, and a few other expenses.

 The Peace Corps discourages Volunteers from supplementing their living allowance with funds from home.
 Living beyond the means of those around you would set you apart from your community.
 However, Volunteers may wish to have additional money for vacation travel.
-For this, credit cards and traveler’s checks are preferable to cash.
+For this, credit cards and ATM cards are preferable to cash.

 Food and diet